Alaska Foreclosure Laws and Procedures

 • get any excess money after a foreclosure sale.

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a couple of exceptions.
 (12 C.F.R. § 1024.41).
-This 120-day period provides most homeowners with ample opportunity to submit a loss mitigation application to the servicer.
+This 120-day period gives most homeowners enough time to submit an application for a foreclosure alternative to the servicer.

 If you default on your mortgage payments in Alaska, the lender may foreclose using a judicial or nonjudicial method.